Former Irish premier John Bruton dies aged 76

 He was pivotal in establishing the Northern Ireland peace process alongside then-UK prime minister John Major, with the pair launching the Anglo-Irish Framework document.

-Mr Bruton has also long been praised for his work establishing peace in Northern Ireland, particularly his work within the unionist community.
+Mr Bruton has also long been praised for work within the unionist community.

 But at the general election in 1997, Mr Bruton lost to Bertie Ahern’s Fianna Fail.